Abdulk084/HPE/README.md

 `python FCPC.py`

 After the training and testing is done, a file with a name `test_preds_FCPC.xlsx` will be generated which contains output for the test data using FCPC predictor.
 It also generates two other files with names `train_output.csv` and `test_output.csv` which contains the 2D physio-chemical features used in training FCPC predictor.

+### FCPCe:
+Create a folder with a name FCPCe in your local machine.
+Download the following files from our GitHub FCPCe folder into your local FCPC folder.

+ 1. `FCPCe.py`    ## This is the code file to train and test the model.
+ 2. `train.smi`  ## This contains SMILES strings for train set.
+ 3. `train_output.csv`  ## This contains Activity column and SMILES strings column for train set.
+ 4. `test.smi`  ## This contains SMILES strings for test. set
+ 5. `test_output.csv`  ## This contains Activity column and SMILES strings column for test set.

+`cd` into FCPC local directory while keeping the conda envoirnment activated.
+Now run the following command which will train the FCPC predictor on given train data.

+`python FCPC.py`

+After the training and testing is done, a file with a name `test_preds_FCPC.xlsx` will be generated which contains output for the test data using FCPC predictor.
+It also generates two other files with names `train_output.csv` and `test_output.csv` which contains the 2D physio-chemical features used in training FCPC predictor.